 At risk groups urged to get flu jab as first cases of winter influenza identified

-The HSE–Health Protection Surveillance Centre (HPSC) today (Thursday) urged people in at risk groups to get vaccinated against influenza following the identification of the first cases of Influenza A virus this winter.
+The HSE–Health Protection Surveillance Centre (HPSC) has urged people in at risk groups to get vaccinated against influenza following the identification of the first cases of Influenza A virus this winter.

 The National Virus Reference Laboratory (NVRL) has identified two cases which were detected by a network of 60 sentinel general practices who report weekly on the number of patients with influenza-like illness.
 The network was established by the Health Protection Surveillance Centre, in partnership with the Irish College of General Practitioners and the NVRL in 2000.